cmu-sei/redemption/doc/examples/codebase/README.md

 pushd doc/examples/codebase
 ```

-The following command, when run in the `distrib` container, creates the `compile_commands.json` file for dos2unix:
+The following command, when run in the `prereq` container, creates the `compile_commands.json` file for dos2unix:

 ``` sh
 pushd dos2unix-7.5.2